oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

   * IM: physical value (instance of the IP Header abstract datatype, external representation)
   * DM: physical value (instance of an IP Header concrete datatype)

-The fact that one external representation of an IP header is 24 bytes demonstrates that a lexical value communicates no more than 24 bytes of information regardless of what data format is used.
+### 1.1.4 Information Modeling Goals and Principles

 Lexical values are concrete visualizable representations of information, but information itself is an abstract concept that focuses on meaning.
 As described in [[YTLee](#ytlee)]'s 2008 paper on information modeling:

 > The conceptual view is a single, integrated definition of the data within an enterprise that is unbiased toward any single